-My book, The Power of Large Numbers: Population, Politics and Gender in Nineteenth-Century France (Ithaca: Cornell University Press, 2000), examined the emergence of new scientific techniques for understanding population questions in nineteenth-century France and their connection to changing ideas about the French state and the place of women and families in the social order.
-Click here to see more about this book.
+My earlier book, The Power of Large Numbers: Population, Politics and Gender in Nineteenth-Century France (Ithaca: Cornell University Press, 2000), examined the emergence of new scientific techniques for understanding population questions in nineteenth-century France and their connection to changing ideas about the French state and the place of women and families in the social order.

-Since 2009 I have been an author of W. W. Norton’s Western Civilizations, a two-volume survey of European history, along with Judith Coffin, Robert Stacey, and Carol Symes.
-Click here to learn more about the 2013 edition of this textbook, which is available as well in a brief edition.
-There is also an accompanying two-volume document collection, Perspectives from the Past.
-To see a selection of author videos related to the themes of individual chapters in the textbook, please click here.
+Since 2009 I have been a co-author, with Carol Symes, of W. W. Norton’s Western Civilizations, a two-volume survey of European history now in its twentieth edition (it is also available in a brief edition).
+This textbook can be paired with an accompanying two-volume document collection, Perspectives from the Past.
+Norton’s website also contains a selection of author videos related to the themes of individual chapters in the textbook.

-Click on the other links on the left to learn about my current research and teaching, the work of graduate students working with me at the University of Michigan, and to download copies of some of my publications.
+Click on the other links above to learn about my current research and teaching, the work of graduate students working with me at the University of Michigan, and to download copies of some of my publications.